-- As well as Pro, A is the other factor in the calculation of the ex-ante discount.
-A is the adjustment 83 factor which is set or approved by the regulatory authority in accordance with Article 41(6)(a) of Directive 2009/73/EC and pursuant to Article 28 and that reflects the estimated economic value of the type of standard capacity product for interruptible capacity.
+As well as Pro, A is the other factor in the calculation of the ex-ante discount.
+A is the adjustment factor which is set or approved by the regulatory authority in accordance with Article 41(6)(a) of Directive 2009/73/EC and pursuant to Article 28 and that reflects the estimated economic value of the type of standard capacity product for interruptible capacity.
 The ruling chamber sets the value of A for all standard capacity products at 1.
 This complies with Article 16(2) of Regulation (EU) 2017/460, pursuant to which A must be calculated for each, some or all interconnection points and must be no less than 1.
 While Article 16(2) of Regulation (EU) 2017/460 provides for the possibility of estimating the economic value of each standard capacity product to calculate A, the ruling chamber takes the view that this estimation is neither necessary nor appropriate.
 An estimate relating to standard capacity products would not take into account the fact that the adjustment factor would have to have very different economic values depending on the type of network user and the purpose of the booking.
 In this case, differentiating purely by standard capacity product would not be an appropriate way of forming an average.
-There is no indication that applying the Pro factor in conjunction with the contingency mark-up of 10 percentage points (in the L-gas network) or 20 percentage points (in the H-gas network) would lead to the calculation of inappropriate discounts, which would require adjustment using the adjustment factor A. - As explained above, the ruling chamber assumes that a discount of at least 10 percentage points (in the L-gas network) or 20 percentage points (in the H-gas network) is more than sufficient, especially when taking into account the whole portfolio.
+There is no indication that applying the Pro factor in conjunction with the contingency mark-up of 10 percentage points (in the L-gas network) or 20 percentage points (in the H-gas network) would lead to the calculation of inappropriate discounts, which would require adjustment using the adjustment factor A.

+As explained above, the ruling chamber assumes that a discount of at least 10 percentage points (in the L-gas network) or 20 percentage points (in the H-gas network) is more than sufficient, especially when taking into account the whole portfolio.
 Also given the fact that the calculation formula used in the past worked well for the majority of market participants, the ruling chamber does not currently see any need for an adjustment.

-The explanation of the effects of capacity changes on multipliers given in margin number 40 applies accordingly to the change of an interruptible standard capacity product.
+The explanation of the effects of capacity changes on multipliers given in margin number 39f applies accordingly to the change of an interruptible standard capacity product.
 In this case, too, the calculation of a discount (including its level) depends on the facts at the time the contract was concluded.
 The discount is not subsequently lost if an interruptible standard capacity product is converted into a firm one.
-It remains unchanged for the period that has already expired.
-However, for the firm capacity product that is then booked, the network user must pay the tariff for a firm standard capacity product without the discount that results from the probability of interruption, plus a multiplier where applicable.
+This remains unchanged for the period already passed and for the remaining duration of the non-converted capacity.
+However, for the firm capacity product that is booked during the conversion, the network user must pay the tariff for a firm standard capacity product without the discount that results from the probability of interruption, plus a multiplier or other discounts where applicable.

-The discounts calculated in line with these explanations (Diex-ante) may be found in Annex I.
+The discounts calculated in line with these explanations (Di{ex-ante}) may be found in Annex I.

-6. Order for payment of costs
+7. Order for payment of costs

-Regarding costs, a separate notice will be issued as provided for by section 91 EnWG.
+103 Regarding costs, a separate notice will be issued as provided for by section 91 EnWG.

-7. Public notification
+8. Public notification